Brodinlab/MIS-C_manuscript/README.md

 * [Setup](#setup)

 ## General info
+Publication: "The Immunology of Multisystem Inflammatory Syndrome in Children with COVID-19"

 This project used multiple omics data:
 - Plasma protein expression (Olink - NPX values)
 - FACS